s311354/Louis/_posts/2022-05-12-Introduction_to_Dynamic_Programming.md

 }</span></code></pre></div></details>
 The solution was inspired by [LeetCode Discuss][discuss4].
 The basic functions for caculating the maximum profit are the same.

++ Define the state dp[i][j] (two pointers pointing to the current characters at the string and pattern respectively) to be true if string s[0..i) matches pattern p[0..j) and false otherwise.
++ Depend on the current character in the pattern string to reduce to subproblems:
-+ Reduce to subproblems: the pattern is the same, and the pattern repeats for 0 time or the pattern repeats for at least 1 time if p[j - 1] != '*'
+    + check the pattern repeats for 0 time or the pattern repeats for at least 1 time if the current character is *
+    + check the pattern is the same if the current character is not *
 + The solution to given optimization problem can be obtained by the combination of optimal solutions to its sub-problems

 =========== To be continued…. ==========